AliciaMstt/Multihierarchical_NevadoToluca/README.md

-**Local-scale dispersal constraints promote spatial structure and arthropod diversity within a tropical sky-island**
+**Dispersal limitations and long-term persistence drive differentiation from haplotypes to communities within a tropical sky-island: evidence from community metabarcoding**
 #
 The repository contains the pipeline to perform bioinformatics tools from metabarcoding data of the project *Local-scale dispersal constraints promote spatial structure and arthropod diversity within a tropical sky-island*.
 We focus on a single tropical sky-island, Nevado de Toluca of the Transmexican Volcanic Belt, where we sampled whole-communities of arthropods for eight orders with a comparable design at a spatial scale ranging from 50 m to 20 km, using 840 pitfall traps and whole community metabarcoding.
 These samples were then used to build metabarcoding libraries of arthropods using COI marker.
 #